+ Show Details

 Volunteer with us at our community allotment

-Nestled in Hardman Square, the patch, fondly named The Little ‘Lot, grows a variety of fruits, vegetables, herbs and flowers, including broad beans, tomatoes, blackberries and onions, to name a few!
+The patch, fondly named The Little ‘Lot, grows a variety of fruits, vegetables, herbs and flowers, including broad beans, tomatoes, blackberries and onions, to name a few!

 A wonderful way to rewild your soul and reconnect with nature, The Little ‘Lot is looked after by a wonderful group of green-fingered volunteers all year round.
+It’s FREE to take part.

 If it’s your first time volunteering, you’ll be asked to sign a short form.
 If you can’t attend a session on a particular date, please just let us know in advance so that we can open up the volunteer spot to somebody else.

-Occasionally our photographer Karen will pop by and capture shots of both the allotment as well as our volunteers in action.
+Occasionally our photographer will pop by and capture shots of both the allotment as well as our volunteers in action.
 If you don’t wish to be in photos, please just let her know when you arrive.
 The photos will be used on our website and social media channels.
 In addition, Spinningfields’ head gardeners, John and Vanessa, will be at each session to offer tips, tricks and techniques to volunteers as well.

 Spinningfields is committed to helping end homelessness in Manchester.
 The produce grown is donated to local soup kitchens as well as to the in-house café at Back on Track, a charity that helps people rebuild their lives after homelessness.